AntonisRsmn/Ryvex/README.md

 /website - Zepp Website.

-/donate - Consider donating to help make the bot better.
+/donate - Support Zepp by donating.

-/whois - Get info about a member.
+/userinfo - Get info about a member.

 /poll - Create a poll and send it to a certain channel.